teinsidler/hits2flights/README.md

-# hits2flights
+# hits2trips
-Takes team MLB hit distances and visualizes them as a flight route of equal distance
+Takes team MLB hit distances and visualizes them as trips or flight routes of equal distance